joyofpw/wire-render-pattern/README.md

 ### The template file

-The template file is beign loaded after the _init.php and before the _main.php.
+The template file is beign loaded after the `_init.php` and before the `_main.php`.
 Its when you make all the data formatting, querys and configuration.
-As an example we will have a home.php template and a /views/home_view.php as its view.
+As an example we will have a home.php template and a `/views/home.php` as its view.

 ```php
 <?php